andrewmouldon/parameter-golf/records/track_non_record_16mb/2026-03-28_ASQU/README.md

 | **Average (LeakyReLU²)** | — | 1.2241 | 1.2311 | 15860870 |
 | **Average (ASQU)** | — | **1.2234** | **1.2300** | 15893971 |

-ASQU provides a consistent improvement over both ReLU² and other fixed-slope asymmetric activations.
+ASQU provides a consistent improvement over both ReLU² and fixed-slope LeakyReLU².

 ---

 ## Additional Experiments

 ### Beta Analysis

-Empirically, we observe that the mean value of β typically converges to roughly around 0.5 (though this also depends significantly on the initialization of beta), which helps explain the effectiveness of fixed-slope asymmetric activations such as LeakyReLU².
+The learned `β_i` values typically have a mean around 0.5, though this depends on initialization.
+This helps explain why fixed-slope asymmetric activations such as LeakyReLU² are already strong baselines.

-However, there is substantial variation across channels: some β values become moderately negative, while others grow larger than 1.
-This suggests that while a global slope can be a strong baseline, different features benefit from distinct activation behaviors that a global, fixed parameterization cannot capture.
+However, there is substantial variation across channels.
+Some `β_i` values become moderately negative, while others grow larger than 1.
+This suggests that different features benefit from distinct activation behavior that a single shared slope cannot capture.

 ### Learned Exponent

-We explored learning the exponent instead of fixing it to 2.
-While this did not consistently improve final performance and introduced additional overhead, it revealed a consistent depth-dependent pattern:
+I also explored learning the activation exponent instead of fixing it to 2.
+This did not consistently improve final performance and introduced additional overhead, but it showed a consistent depth-dependent pattern:

 - early layers: exponent ≈ 1.4
 - middle layers: exponent ≈ 1.8
 - late layers: exponent ≈ 2.2

 This suggests that different layers may benefit from different degrees of nonlinearity, with deeper layers favoring sharper activations.

 ---

+## Notes on Evaluation Setting

+This PR evaluates ASQU under a fixed 10k step budget to isolate architectural effects from slight potential differences in data exposure.
+This gives a cleaner comparison when studying small changes such as activation functions.